 This workshop combines classroom and hands-on practical exercises to teach fundamental rigging math.
 This class uses the same standardized formulas, as those provided for the ETCP Rigging - Arena exam.
 The hands-on component has participants assemble a truss structure and apply the loads.
 Thereafter, students apply the formulas, after which they will turn on the load cells to compare their load estimations.

 - Uniform and point loads on determinate and indeterminate structures

 Falls remain the leading cause of worker fatalities, according to the Bureau of Labor Statistics.
 Learn how to protect yourself while working at height and stay up to date on the most recent fall protection regulations, standards, and equipment.

 This training goes beyond online courses, utilizing practical applications and hands-on activities to demonstrate proper practices and ultimately keep you safe on the job.

 - Attendees are encouraged to bring their own fall protection equipment.

-- Attendees will also participate in structure climbing and a rescue scenario.
+- Attendees will also participate in climbing and a rescue scenarios.